-Adolescence can be a very challenging time in a young person’s life.
-TELL Children & Families established this program to reach out to teenagers and educate them about the Lifeline.
-A team of trained TELL volunteers visits international schools, as well as Japanese schools with a high percentage of returnee students.
+Adolescence can be a very challenging time in life.
+TELL established this program to reach out to teenagers and educate them about the Lifeline.
+A TELL staff member or one of our trained volunteers visits international schools, as well as Japanese schools with a high percentage of returnee students.

-Students are exposed to the Lifeline through an interactive presentation, which explains that the Lifeline is confidential, anonymous and non-judgmental.
-TELL facilitates discussions about many areas that a young person may contact the line about.
-A specific issue, pertinent to the age group, is illustrated through a role play, such as exam stress or bullying.
+Students are exposed to the Lifeline through an interactive presentation which explains that the Lifeline is confidential, anonymous and non-judgmental.
+TELL facilitates discussions about the many reasons that a young person may contact the line.
+A specific issue, relevant to the age group, is illustrated through a role play, such as exam stress or bullying.
 The role play demonstrates how a conversation on the Lifeline might sound.
 After the role play, students are broken into small groups to have a more informal and frank discussion about the use of a Lifeline.

 TELL Outreach provides folders or pens and wallet cards with the Lifeline phone number on it, as well as our pledge of confidentiality.